PySCeS/pysces-documentation/source/userguide_doc.rst

 * ``mod.showEpar()`` displays the non-zero parameter elasticities.

-As a prototype we also store the elasticities in an object, ``mod.ec.*`` this may become the default way of accessing elasticity data in future releases but has not been stabilised yet.
+As a prototype we also store the elasticities in an object, ``mod.ec.*``; this may become the default way of accessing elasticity data in future releases but has not been fully stabilised yet.

 Control coefficients